SIAP (Spine Intra-Abdominal Pressure) Study

 To map the user feedback of the IBO, IPS and Hummingbird, Ergotrics, with the financial support of Flanders Innovation & Entrepreneurship, organised the OPPE study (Optimization of the Proning Procedure in Europe).

-7 renowned hospitals in 5 countries have already participated in the study (Universitätsspital Zürich; Krankenhaus Wermelskrichen, Germany; Schön Klinink Vogtareuth, Germany; University Hospital Brussels, Belgium; Akademiska sjukhuset Uppsala, Sweden; Elisabeth-Tweesteden Hospital, Netherlands; MC Zuyderland Heerlen, The Netherlands) and 3 other hospitals have committed to participate in the study in 2020.
+10 renowned hospitals in 5 countries participated in the study: Universitätsspital Zürich, Switzerland; Krankenhaus Wermelskirchen, Germany; Schön Klinink Vogtareuth, Germany; Universitair Ziekenhuis Brussel, Belgium; Akademiska sjukhuset Uppsala, Sweden; Elisabeth-Tweesteden Hospital, the Netherlands; MC Zuyderland Heerlen, the Netherlands; Erasmus MC, the Netherlands; Heilig Geist Hospital Bensheim, Germany; AZ Nikolaas, Belgium.

 Pressure points on the skin increase the risk of pressure ulcers.
 This study will compare the pressure over the entire surface of the breast and pelvic skin when positioning on the IPS and other positioning systems.